 Porcelain and stoneware in light, tranquil colours inspired by local landscapes.

 West Dean Chilli Fiesta, August 2018

 From Friday 10th through to Sunday 12th August, this award-winning festival sees everything chilli fill the grounds of West Dean.
 Live Latin music, dance workshops and demonstration, gardening and cooking theatres, hundreds of food, gift and plant stalls, a vintage fair and fireworks are just some of the attractions that make this family-friendly event one the hottest festivals in Sussex each year!
-Find out more, Chilli Fiesta.
+Find out more by visiting West Dean Gardens’ website or read our review of the 2018 Chilli Fiesta.